-Nevertheless, the MCA considers that, even in this case, customers are more likely to consider the costs of making a (on-net) call rather than the costs incurred when receiving a call when opting for a mobile subscription in a bundle or CUG.
+Nevertheless, the MCA considers that, even in this case, consumers are more likely to consider the costs of making a (on-net) call rather than the costs incurred when receiving a call when opting for a mobile subscription in a bundle or CUG.
 Furthermore, the number of mobile subscriptions in a bundle and CUGs remains rather low.
 For example, only 10% of local mobile subscriptions are included in a bundle.

-It is therefore considered that the mobile subscriptions in question do not pose a sufficient constraint on the setting of mobile voice call termination charges.
+It is therefore considered that the take-up of mobile subscriptions in a bundle do not pose a sufficient constraint on the setting of mobile voice call termination charges14.